WebComponentHelpers/ImperaJS/README.md

 myProxy.txt = "modified todo"

 ```
-The property **value** of a stateVariable returns a proxy to the content of the ``stateVariable``, whenever it is set (directly or indirectly using Array.push for example) will run the callback for all watchers.
+The property **value** of a StateVariable returns a proxy to the content of the ``StateVariable``, whenever it is set (directly or indirectly using Array.push for example) will run the callback for all watchers.

 ## Local State Transitions
 Transitions must be **Pure Functions**, they only compute a final state, they are defined by initial state and input data only, they reproduce always the same result for same inputs.
-Here below we are talking about ``local`` state transition, i.e. related to a single ``stateVariable``, but technically there is very little difference
+Here below we are talking about ``local`` state transition, i.e. related to a single ``StateVariable``, but technically there is very little difference
 with the [global](#global-state-transition) ones.

 ```js